← Back to Blog

 Write a friendly, concise reply (under 150 words).
 If the answer is not in the knowledge base, say "Let me check on that for you and follow up within 24 hours."
 Do not make up information.
 Sign off as "The [Company] Support Team".

 This draft lands in your helpdesk as an internal note, ready for a one-click review and send.
 Agents stop writing — they start approving.
+That shift alone typically cuts average handle time by 50–65%.

 Step 3: Build an Escalation Filter for Complex Cases